apache/apisix/docs/en/latest/plugins/opentelemetry.md

 :::

 There have some default YAML configurations in the `conf/config-default.yaml` file, e.g., Collector, Processors.
-We should update them in the `config.yaml` file.
+So we should update them in the `config.yaml` file.

 1. Open the `conf/config-default.yaml` file, and coply the `plugin_attr.opentelemetry.xxx` field to the `conf/config.yaml` file.